Illinois Compiled Statutes

 insurance company shall refrain from disclosing the nature or details of

-services provided to patients, except that such information may be disclosed to the
+services provided to patients, except that such information may be disclosed: (1) to the

-patient, the party making treatment decisions if the patient is incapable
+patient, (2) to the party making treatment decisions if the patient is incapable

-be notified under the Abused and Neglected Child Reporting Act, the
+be notified under the Abused and Neglected Child Reporting Act or the

-Illinois Sexually Transmissible Disease Control Act or where otherwise
+Illinois Sexually Transmissible Disease Control Act, or (8) as otherwise permitted,

-authorized or required by law.
+authorized, or required by State or federal law.
 This right may be waived in writing by the

-patient or the patient's guardian, but a physician or other health care
+patient or the patient's guardian or legal representative, but a physician or other health care

-provider may not condition the provision of services on the patient's or
+provider may not condition the provision of services on the patient's,

 410 ILCS 50/3.1